abritinthebay/journal/README.md

 	app.listen(3000);
 ```

 Here we are using Express as the webserver.
 Express is currently the only supported node webserver but support is planned for more (and has been designed into the app).
-The [default settings](config/config.js)
+The [default settings](config/config.js) can be easily overridden but Journal will assume Express and MongoDB are the technologies you'll be using if you don't change them.

-It's also very easy to write your own adapters for other servers or databases - fork this project and submit a merge request for your server adapter.
+It's extremely easy to write your own adapters for other servers or databases - fork this project and submit a merge request for your server adapter.